-- 1. From FIU and transfer courses, you must have at least 120 total hours (including 36 major hours) to earn a B.A. in Psychology from FIU.
-A "C-" does not count as a grade of "C" or better. - All courses in the major are taught in the Department of Psychology.
-Other courses not offered by Psychology do not count toward our major.
+- 1. With both FIU and transfer courses you must have at least 120 total hours (including 36 major hours) to earn a B.A.
+A grade of "C" or better must be earned in the 36 major hours. - 2.
+All courses in the major are taught in the Department of Psychology.
+Other courses not offered by Psychology do not count toward the psychology major.
 For example, Education Psychology (EDP 3004) is taught by the College of Education.
 It is not counted toward the major, although it will count as a General Elective. - 3.
-"Upper division courses" at FIU are those with 3000 and 4000 level course numbers. - For students with an A.A. degree from a State of Florida community college (MDC, BC, etc.) - 1.
-You fulfilled basic education requirements when you earned an A.A. - 2.
+"Upper division courses" at FIU are those with 3000 and 4000 level course numbers

+For Students with an AA degree from a State of Florida or Community College (MDC, BC, PBC etc.)

+- 1. General Education Requirement (or UCC) are met once an AA is earned from a State of (FL) College or University - 2.
 The maximum number of credits you may transfer into FIU is 60.
 This means that you now have to earn at least 60 credits at FIU to receive a Bachelor's degree. - 3.
-Introductory (or General) Psychology meets the requirements for entry into the major. - 4.
+Introductory (or General) Psychology meets the requirements for entry into the major - 4.
 Additional Psychology courses taken at the lower division level (at a community college) cannot be transferred to satisfy the Psychology major upper division courses at FIU.